ChorusOne/opus-pool-sdk/book/guide/0-prerequisites.md

 ### Wallet Connection

-It’s important to note that the Opus SDK does not inherently provide wallet connection functionality.
+It’s important to note that the OPUS Pool SDK does not inherently provide wallet connection functionality.
 For this, we will leverage the wagmi library, which excels at managing wallet interactions and blockchain operations.

 -   You can learn more about wagmi [here][wagmi].